kurt-krueckeberg/pn/call-from-parkview-neurology-summary.md

-Wednesday morning, Sept 6h, the assistant to the medical staff at  Parkview Neurology called.
-I had a follow up appointment the Wednesday before, on August 30th, with
+Wednesday morning, Sept 6h, the assistant to the medical staff at  Parkview Neurology called me likely in response to message I had sent to update them on my recent appointment with Dr. Karl.

+== Brief Background
-Erin Richmond NP, who I seen for first time ever, on June 30th, when I established care with Parkview Neurology.
+I had a follow up appointment the Wednesday before, on August 30th, with Erin Richmond NP, who I seen for first time ever, on June 30th, when I established care with Parkview Neurology.
 They appointment was never scheduled to include seeing one of the Parkview neurologists.